Bira/octopus-carnival/_drafts/wir-mm-4e-medusa.md

 recharges whenever the bodyguard hits with his sword, and blind creatures are _not_ immune.

+### Medusa Venom Arrow (MV)

+Venom arrows are non-elite versions of the MM Archers, being level 12 artillery monsters with 96 HP.

+Like Archers, they fight in melee with their less-whimsically named **serpent hair**, which deals poison damage and inflicts a -2 to Fortitude for a turn.
+Their Range 30 **bows** do physical damage, ongoing 5 poison damage, and slow (save ends).

+Their **Petrifying Stare** is a triggered opportunity action.
+If an enemy starts they turn within 2 squares of the medusa, they're subject to a gaze that hits _automatically_ and slows them (save ends).
+This progresses to full permanent petrification just like the Archer's gaze.

+The possible cures for this petrification are specified here: the right power or ritual, a willing kiss from the medusa, or the afore-mentioned blood drops.

 ### Medusa Warrior (MM)

 We're back in elite territory with these dudes, who are Level 13 Elite Soldiers